DioCodes/Sleellow/README.md

 ## 🌌🔭 App that improves your sleep

-I just want to create a useful app for users better sleep.
+I just want to create a useful app for better sleep.